Stevencibambo/Stevencibambo/README.md

 - 👋 Hi, I’m Steven CIBAMBO,
 - 👀 I’m interested in AI Architecture design and Computer Vision
 - 🌱 I’m currently learning Project Managment
-- 💞️ I’m looking to collaborate on Computer Vision project or Machine Learning in general
+- 💞️ I’m looking for a collaborate on a Computer Vision project
 - 📫 How to reach me stevencibambo@gmail.com is my personal email

 <!---